 Strategy: There is a disconnect between using the LLC to obtain the certificate of insurance and what names go on in addition to the LLC.
 There is a different tax impact when the LLC is for the insurance, but not to operate your Amazon business.
 Using a U.S. LLC to operate your Amazon business is more involved and is different for this situation.
-We have pointed it out to Amazon and have a solution when you work with NCP.
+We have pointed it out to Amazon and have a solution for you when you work with NCP.
 Please review our video below for an overview of how we will help you get into compliance.

 What is required for Non-Resident Amazon Sellers to Obtain a Certificate of Insurance from a U.S. insurance company and keep their account active?

 Here is your checklist to obtain a Certificate of Insurance from a U.S. insurance provider (our recommendation is Well-Insurance.com).

 - A U.S. entity.
 [Important note] A U.S. insurance policy must be written on a U.S. company to provide proper coverage.
 Don’t assume that if you obtain a certificate of insurance with only an address and EIN, and Amazon accepts it, it will be valid long-term.
 Amazon wants companies to have the proper coverage to protect you if required.

 - A U.S. address (not a PO Box)